MikeMaximus/gbm/GBM/readme.txt

 - The "Play" button on the main form is now disabled for a few seconds after clicking.
 	- This prevents attempting to launch a game multiple times by accident.
 - The "Last Action" field on the main form now uses the regional setting for "Short Time" instead of being set to a specific format.
+- Prevented the container splitter on the main window from sometimes gaining focus after a game is detected.

 The entire version history of GBM releases is available at http://mikemaximus.github.io/gbm-web/versionhistory.html